 10. Da Lat - The most famous destination in the Central Highlands

-Da Lat is quite different from the other central Vietnam localities as it is located in the Central Highlands of Lam Vien, 1,500 metres above sea level.
+Da Lat is quite different from the other central Vietnam localities as it is located in the Central Highlands of Lam Vien, 1,500 meters above sea level.

 The city has a temperate climate, which is good for raising vegetables, fruits and flowers.